The response to threats will vary according to the degrees of perceived risk and will be categorized as follows:

-- Content of the threat suggests the person is unlikely to carry it out.
+- The content of the threat suggests the person is unlikely to carry it out.

 Medium Level Threat:

-A threat which could be carried out, although it may not appear entirely realistic.
+A threat that could be carried out, although it may not appear entirely realistic.

-- Threat is more direct and more concrete than a low level threat.
+- The threat is more direct and more concrete than a low-level threat.

-- Wording in the threat suggests the person making the threat has given some thought to how the act will be carried out.
+- The wording in the threat suggests the person making the threat has given some thought to how the act will be carried out.

 - There may be a general indication of a possible place and time, but not a detailed plan.